franbonafina/interviews-study/README.md

 As part of a larger data platform initiative, this repository contributes to building a comprehensive database of software-related information.
 By sharing interview feedback and related data, contributors enrich the platform with diverse perspectives, fostering collaboration and knowledge sharing within the community.

-## How to Contribute

-If you have participated in an interview, you're encouraged to contribute by adding your feedback document to the repository.
-Follow the provided template and ensure that sensitive information is excluded.
-Your contributions help enhance the repository's value and contribute to the broader goal of building a robust data platform.

 ## License

 This project is licensed under the [Apache License](LICENSE).